The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Secondly, fraud will often require agreement among two or more parties.
 Consider the following case:

-4. If the broker intends to spend the funds, they would need to find a vendor that either:
+- If the broker intends to spend the funds, they would need to find vendors:

 Eventually, significant spending will trickle down to those who depend on the supplement.
 The removal of funds from babysitting, landscaping, cleaning, manufacturing, farming etc… labor would make it more challenging to have unreported money eventually shifted to those areas.